Open-UAS/Open-UAS.github.io/docs/Software/Simulation.md

     :::
     substituting in the id of your new container
 5. Run `export GAZEBO_MASTER_URI=$GAZEBO_MASTER_IP:11345`
+6. Run `export GAZEBO_MODEL_PATH=~/git/PX4-Autopilot/Tools/sitl_gazebo/models/`
+    - Replace first part of path as needed to point to your local PX4-Autopilot directory
 6. Run `gzclient --verbose` to launch the gazebo GUI on the host machine, and connect to the docker server

+TODO: docker container is not reachable from WSL, need to investigate

 ### Without Docker